hexbatch/apple-core/core-docs/step-7-sets/set-overview.md

         element: Every set has an element to define it, which adds ways to describe the set, search for it in path operations, or give it some location and time
         elements: []
         parent-element-set: (optional) may have a parent, used for organizing element sets. (cannot be cyclic)
+        parent-context-set: may have a context parent in a context relationship (not related to the parent-element-set)
         linked-sets: (optional) may have links to other sets (can be cyclic so two sets can link to each other)
         requirement: id (optional), if there are max and min requirements, or not, this types the set and filters elements
         location_checks: true or false